 The concept of Renewable Energy is not new.
 Wind turbines have been the most popular for many years and are often confused with windmills.
 They are not the same.
 The popularity of Solar Panels has also increased.
 The technology for both energy sources has been extensively researched and tested which gives us now the era of solid products that meet expectations and are ready for use.

 It is proven that both wind and solar energy can be produced offering us an option to use clean energy, an energy source that doesn’t harm the environment.
 But unfortunately, clean energy is not “good” for the fossil fuel industry.
-In this regard, there have been many setbacks to stop the popularity, and use of clean energy.
+In this regard, there have been many setbacks to stopping the popularity and use of clean energy.
 One clear example is the tax on solar panels which makes it more expensive for households to own solar panels.

 Hydro energy is still under research but the concept of using this technology to create or generate electricity is not new.
 Many countries have been producing electricity through rivers for example.
 Because of the state, we are in due to pollution people are thinking of new alternatives to using hydro energy like public transportation and air-conditioning using rainwater.
-The problem with some hydro projects is that it is not ideal to use on a global scale.
+The problem with some hydro projects is that it is not ideal to use them on a global scale.
 Only countries that experience constant rain and therefore have an abundance of water that would otherwise go to waste can better use this technology to note waste the rainwater.
 There are countries like Africa where clean water is scarce.
 It is impossible to ask those countries to use hydro energy, instead of using solar would be more beneficial.

 There are many alternatives to replace traditional fossil fuel energy production. it’s up to the people to decide what they want but the way is not easy.
-In principle and in a perfect world the government is there to represent and advocate for the people’s interest.
+In principle and in a perfect world the government is there to represent and advocate for the people’s interests.
 Whether they are actually carrying out the mandates of the people is another discussion point.

 A case study that could help many countries is the example of Costa Rica which has transformed its utility production proving that “significant” change is possible.
 We just need committed people who actually intend to get the job done in the right government positions.
 They won’t get there if we continue the vote for the same people that love the “status quo”.

-The time for discussion is over, now its time for action!
+The time for discussion is over, now it’s time for action!

 “Earth provides enough to satisfy every man’s needs, but not every man’s greed.” – Mahatma Gandhi